0xTamil/awesome-low-level/README.md

 # Roadmap

+> A suggested learning path for beginners who want to understand low-level programming from the ground up.
+The roadmap starts with digital logic and computer fundamentals before moving into memory, C programming, projects, algorithms, and eventually specialized areas of systems programming.

 ## 1. Learn Circuits & Electronics

+> **Description:** Learn the basic principles behind digital hardware and understand how simple electronic components work together to perform computation.

 ### What to do

 Learn how basic logic gates such as **AND, OR, and NOT** are used to build combinational circuits.
 Then move on to **sequential logic**, including flip-flops and clock signals, which allow digital systems to store and update state.

 Study **Finite State Machines (FSMs)** to understand how systems transition between different states based on inputs and clock cycles.

 ### Why it matters